Tricia-S/serverless-app-with-lambda/README.md

 6. [Future Steps](#future-steps)

 ## Project Overview
 As a Data Science student with a strong interest in cloud computing, I was eager to explore how serverless technologies can power scalable, real-time applications.
 Alongside my full-time studies, I took the opportunity to deepen my knowledge of AWS services—especially AWS Lambda—by working on a collaborative project with a team.
-This project highlights my individual contributions to our team’s hands-on experience with serverless architecture, enabling us to build a fully functional application that efficiently captures and processes customer data at scale.
+This repository highlights my sole individual contribution to our team’s hands-on experience with serverless architecture, enabling us to build a fully functional application that efficiently captures and processes customer data at scale.

+This project is also aligned with a **real-world case study** where our team worked as cloud consultants for **Felicity Pte Ltd**, implementing AWS-based serverless solutions for **Platinum Pte Ltd**.
+The project focused on building a NoSQL database for customer data storage and designing an HTML page for real-time data capture, similar to the system we were developing in this exploration.

+### Case Study: Platinum Pte Ltd Project
+Assume that your team (consisting of 4 to 5 members) has been appointed by a large IT service provider organization called Felicity Pte Ltd as IT cloud consultants.

+A client company, Platinum Pte Ltd, has tasked Felicity Pte Ltd with implementing some requirements.
+Platinum Pte Ltd also wants your team to implement additional mandatory requirements, which are:

+**To design and implement a new AWS serverless application architecture with the following cloud requirements:**

+1. **Create a NoSQL database** to store customer data that is posted to the website.
+The database should have data fields to capture the customer's first name, last name, and email address.

+2. **Create an HTML forms page** to capture the customer data and post it to the NoSQL database using HTTP (API Gateway).
+The webpage should also be able to show the current records in the NoSQL database.

 ## Objective
 The primary aim was to experiment with AWS Lambda and gain practical skills in serverless architecture while creating something tangible.
 I challenged myself to build a system that captures, stores, and manages customer data in real-time, with additional functionalities like notifications and image processing—showcasing the power of serverless infrastructure for data management.

+For Platinum Pte Ltd, the system aimed to meet requirements such as:
+- Creating a scalable NoSQL database for customer data.
+- Integrating an HTML form to collect and store customer information through AWS Lambda and API Gateway.

 ## Project Highlights
 This project includes: